-As of today the Buckminster School, is still –proudly– a vision, not yet fully materialised but already boldly alive.
+As of today the Buckminster College High School, is still –proudly– a vision, not yet fully materialised but already boldly alive.
 Goethe noted that ‘boldness has genius, power and magic in it’ and we could not agree more.
 Every day we can see this power at work: magnetising brilliant minds and valuable resources.

 The programme is dedicated to fast and challenging learners: to students, whose unique learning styles and interests demand interdisciplinary big-picture thinking and require a psychologically savvy holding environment.
-The comprehensive BC School curriculum is academically highly demanding and designed to guide the cognitive development of our Students along accelerated, asynchronous, and divergent learning trajectories.
+The comprehensive BC High School curriculum is academically highly demanding and designed to guide the cognitive development of our Students along accelerated, asynchronous, and divergent learning trajectories.

 The curriculum consistently addresses various dimensions of cognitive development in adolescence, integrating knowledge into big-picture, systems-thinking and complexity-science frameworks, and combining the academic instruction with extensive training in socio-psychological skills, physical wellbeing, character development, hands-on craftsmanship, and artistry.

-It is required that upon graduation all Buckminster Students are fluent in at least three out of four languages: English, Dutch, French, and German.
+It is required that upon graduation all Buckminster students are fluent in at least three out of four languages: English, Dutch, French, and German.

 While remaining respectful and appreciative towards all identities and backgrounds, the curriculum is not oriented at the reinforcement of any national affiliation.
-The half-boarding formula of the School organisation allows for the enrollment of Students from all the Belgian language communities, as well as the Netherlands, France, UK, or any other country (or sailboat!) from which commuting to Bruges might be reasonably feasible on regular basis.
+The half-boarding formula of the school organisation allows for the enrollment of Students from all the Belgian language communities, as well as the Netherlands, France, UK, or any other country (or sailboat!) from which commuting to Bruges might be reasonably feasible on regular basis.

 The academic structure of the curriculum is designed to exceed the competency requirements foreseen by the International Baccalaureate Middle Years Programme and the International Baccalaureate Diploma Programme, allowing for a smooth transition to any Higher Education institution in the world.

-However, the School is committed to refrain from treating the ‘frameworks compatibility’ aspects of its educational provisions as its end goal and its overarching raison d’être.
+However, the school is committed to refrain from treating the ‘checkpoint compatibility’ aspects of its educational provisions as its end goal and its overarching raison d’être.
 We believe that human beings, and humanity at large, must grow up beyond the stage of being hypnotised by assessments, measures, and frameworks.
 These are of course valuable and necessary and they are there to facilitate and coordinate.
 But they must not be mistaken for the goal of human development at any stage of life.
-The BC School curriculum requires that each Student will be taking all the necessary partial International Baccalaureate assessments and exams not once, but at least twice (with no pre-set maximum number of attempts), with the first one taken minimum a year ahead of when it is actually due.
-This design of the curriculum aims not just at the satisfactory conclusion of the exams, but much more importantly, at the development of a constructive and confident attitude towards all kinds of thresholds of societal advancement awaiting our Graduates in their lives ahead.
+The BC High School curriculum requires that each student will be taking all the necessary partial International Baccalaureate assessments and exams not once, but at least twice (with no pre-set maximum number of attempts), with the first one taken minimum a year ahead of when it is actually due.
+This design of the curriculum aims not just at the satisfactory conclusion of the exams, but much more importantly, at the development of a constructive and confident attitude towards all kinds of thresholds of societal advancement awaiting our graduates in their lives ahead.

 The curriculum is composed modularly, with multiple elective combinations and speeds, allowing for the maximal extension of the individual accelerated, asynchronous, and divergent trajectories of cognitive development.